Dudam-Neeraj-Dattu/Sentiment-Analysis-Project/README.md

    - If a folder contains a file named `1.0 progress report.pdf` and you make changes to it, save the new version as `1.1 progress report.pdf` instead of overwriting the previous one.
    - This approach allows us to easily locate the latest version and access all previous versions without relying on version control systems to trace back changes.

+5. **Important**:
+   - Always fetch the latest changes from the repository before making any modifications.
+This ensures that you are working with the most up-to-date version of the project and helps to avoid merge conflicts.

 By following these rules, we can ensure that the project remains well-organized and that all changes are easily traceable.